sparkx-agency/jkappliances/GOOGLE_MAPS_README.md

   width="100%"                 // Width of the map (default: 100%)
-  showCompanyMarker={true}     // Whether to show the company marker companyName="JK Appliances"  // Name displayed in the info window companyAddress="18 Yonge St" // Address displayed in the info window />
+  showCompanyMarker={true}     // Whether to show the company marker companyName="JK Appliances"  // Name displayed in the info window companyAddress="8 Lorraine Cres" // Address displayed in the info window />
 ```